 To help us prepare for that, we ask that you register for this event when you register for the convention in order to get tickets to use to get the ice cream.

 The Grand Opening of the Vendor Hall will immediately follow the Ice Cream Social on Thursday afternoon, approximately 4:30PM.
 It will remain open until 9PM Thursday night.
 It will be open from 2PM to 9PM on Friday, and from 9AM to 4PM on Saturday.

-Enjoy an evening at the Staver Locomotive layout, accompanied by a scrumptious buffet dinner.
+Enjoy an evening at the Staver Locomotive layout.
 Staver Locomotive has a table-high layout renowned for its steam engine activities.
 They also have an amazing shop where all sorts of railroad related items are manufactured.
 The layout is both indoors and outdoors, with water features, trestles, and bridges.
 Really something to see.
 Check out Staver Locomotive on the web here.
 And you are welcome to bring your own steam or battery operated locomotive to run on this layout.
 (This layout will also be open as one of the many layouts available for you to tour.)

 Participate in a contest where you can show off your model building skills.
 Two of the Rose City Garden Railway Society members are also Master Model Railroaders as certified by the National Model Railroad Association, and they will be part of the judge panel.
 Prizes will be awarded in several categories at the close of the convention.
 To participate in the contest, you will have to register to attend the convention.

 There will be one ballot per name badge which will be included with the Welcome Packet.
 Each ballot will allow the person to pick one entry in each of the categories below.
 Popular vote will determine the winner in each of the following categories: